FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-\cref{fig:exp_r} shows the number of modules and the corresponding performance of \design when partitioning the backbone model with different $R_{\text{min}}$.
-When the clients have more available memory, the number of modules decreases and finally degenerates to joint training with only one module.
+\paragraph{Model Partitioner.} \cref{fig:exp_r} shows the number of modules and the corresponding performance of \design when partitioning the backbone model with different $R_{\text{min}}$.
+When the clients have more available memory, the number of modules decreases and finally degenerates to jFAT with only one module.
 However, the performance of \design does not show much difference with different numbers of modules, which also implies the effectiveness of our inconsistency-reduction designs in \design.
-When training with more than one module in \design, our adversarial cascade learning with strong convexity regularization guarantees the sufficient condition for robustness, thus leading to even higher adversarial accuracy than joint training in some cases.
+When training with more than one module in \design, our adversarial cascade learning with strong convexity regularization guarantees the sufficient condition for robustness, thus leading to even higher adversarial accuracy than joint federated adversarial training in some cases.